 Once steamed, transfer the wings to an oven-safe wire rack on top of a foil lined sheet pan with 2 layers of paper towels.
 The baking process gets really messy, so I highly recommend the foil to reduce clean up.
 The paper towels will absorb the liquid & fat that drip off.
 Let the wings cool for 20 minutes or so, then transfer the pan to the fridge.
 If you have the time, let them chill overnight.
 Otherwise at least 2 hours.

 Cooking the wings on a wire rack allows hot air to circulate around the top and bottom of the chicken.
 The fat and moisture drips off below into the pan, which thins the skin and gets it golden brown, crispy and delicious.
 No oil, no flour, no frying necessary.

 The subject of controversy . . . wing tip or no wing tip?
 Many chefs and cooks scoff at the idea of leaving the lowly, undesirable wing tip attached.
 But, I am an enormous fan of the crispy, crunchy wing tip.
 And with this recipe, they will be crispy!
 The recipe will work either way, but I do not recommend using just the drumette.

 Buffalo Chicken Wing Sauce

 I have included a buffalo wing sauce recipe with an option to up the heat level.
 Frank’s Ret Hot sauce works best as the base for the sauce.
 It is the sauce that many of your favorite restaurants use for their wings.
 I like Frank’s because it has a little kick but isn’t crazy hot, and has a thick texture that coats the wings nicely.
-My Sesame Teriyaki Sauce or Lime Ginger Cashew Sauce are also excellent coatings for these wings.
+My Sesame Teriyaki Sauce, Spicy Cashew Dressing or Lime Ginger Cashew Sauce are also excellent coatings for these wings.
 They are both sweet and salty and can be made mild or hot.